 Flexibility and choice lie at the heart of this major.
-The student who wants a strong pre-law program could emphasize social sciences and history.
-Another student might be centrally interested in literature, arts, and media.
-Designing a small cluster of courses would allow the student to pursue an interest in politics, African American tradition, or women and the American experience.
-Adding a minor in Business, Law, English, Women's Studies, International Studies, or Speech Communication broadens the major or adds a pre-professional dimension to it.
-Often, students transferring from another field or university find that substantial coursework will count toward this major.
+All students take an introduction and two advanced courses that teach and apply its core interdisciplinary methods; other courses are selected from three out of four subject areas (literature, history, arts and humanities, social sciences).
+A pre-law background could be developed by emphasizing social sciences and history, or one might instead pursue literature, arts and media.
+Designing a small cluster of courses would allow the student to focus on politics, African American tradition, or women and the American experience.
+Often students transferring from another field or university find that substantial coursework will count toward the major.

-Majors are offered opportunities to apply their knowledge through internships, whether in a historical museum, political office, law office, or business setting.
-Philadelphia and the Delaware Valley offer rich opportunities for workplace experience, as well as for field observation and practice within other courses.
-American Studies both draws upon and returns to the worlds in which we actually live.
+Students majoring in American Studies are offered opportunities to apply their knowledge through internships, whether in a historical museum, non-profit organization, political or law office or business setting.
+Philadelphia and the Delaware Valley offer rich opportunities for work-place experience, as well as for original research and practice within other courses.

 Graduation and Beyond

 American Studies offers the foundation for developing one’s expertise throughout life.
 Graduates find positions presenting the national heritage to the public, whether in museums and educational programs or at tourist sites, or they pursue careers in business, journalism or political advocacy.
 Some of our graduates have become secondary school teachers, adding certification after completing the Bachelor of Arts in American Studies, or have gone on directly to law degrees.
 Finally, American Studies is itself a field offering degrees at the master’s or doctorate level, leading to careers in college teaching or museum direction.